digimarktech/LickablePhotos/README.md

 }
 ```

 The `MockURLProtocol` serves as a way for us to mock the response coming back from the server during our testing.
-This allows us to go through the motion of making an actual request but deal with the same consistent data when processing that request.
+This allows us to go through the motion of making an actual request but work with the same consistent data when processing that request.

 ## View Layer